-$\mathcal{O}(n^{4/3})$ .
-This technique has been implemented.
+Since the algorithm is on-line, the segmentation of digital curves into digital arcs is done without any increase of the time complexity, that is in $\mathcal{O}(n^{4/3})$ .
+This technique, which is considerably simpler than the one presented in Section 4.1, has been implemented.
 For instance, Fig. 7.b illustrates the segmentation of a part of a digital ellipse into digital arcs.
 For each digital arc, the circle drawn is the smallest separating circle.